 Using these parameter estimates, we next use the statistical model to decompose the midterm gap into the three channels discussed previously.
 The first step in this exercise is to calculate the midterm gap as predicted by the estimated model in each year.
-Figure 6 depicts the midterm gap in the ANES raw data (orange) and the midterm gap as predicted by the model in black.
+Figure 9 depicts the midterm gap in the ANES raw data (solid line) and the midterm gap as predicted by the model in the dashed line.
 As shown, the model fits the data quite well, with a correlation of 0.86 between the two series in midterm years.
 Averaging across years, the model predicted midterm gap is 4.5 percent, a bit higher than the ANES midterm gap of 3.6 percent.